 With respect to independence, the Board of Directors has specified as part of the Corporate Governance Policy that a majority of Board members must be independent of the Company and two of those independent of the Company must be independent of its largest owners (more than 10%) as well.
-The composition of the Board of Directors in the 2022-2023 term fulfils this requirement.
+The composition of the Board of Directors in the 2023-2024 term fulfils this requirement.
 Independence is evaluated based on the European Banking Authority guidelines and the Finnish Corporate Governance Code.

 The composition of the Board of Directors also takes into account equal representation of both genders.
 The Shareholders' Nomination Committee has set a target according to which representatives of both genders shall be minimum of 40%.
 This corresponds to the Act on Equality in force.
-The composition of the Board of Directors in 2022 met this target throughout the year.
-Before the Annual General Meeting in 2022, the Board composition was 44% female and 56% male and after that, equal amount of female and male members.
-If the 2023 Annual General Meeting decides on the composition of the Board of Directors in accordance with the proposal of the Nomination Committee, the Board will have a composition where 63% of the members are male and 38% are female.
-The Shareholders' Nomination Committee. has considered this acceptable as there are usually some changes to the composition annually and thus there may be differences between the target and individual years that will even out over the long term.
+Before the Annual General Meeting in 2023, the Board composition had equal amount of female and male members.
+After the Annual General Meeting, the composition of the Board has consisted of male members at 63% and female members at 38%.
+The Shareholders' Nomination Committee has considered this acceptable as there are usually some changes to the composition annually and thus there may be differences between the target and individual years that will even out over the long term.

 The executive management together with the Chair of the Board takes care of making new Board members adequately familiar with the duties of a Board member, the Company's business operations and the risks involved in its operations.
 In addition, the Board of Directors adopts an education programme each year to ensure that it possesses all times the necessary expertise to address changes in the business environment and development of the Company's business operations.
+In 2023, the Board's education program included topics related to cybersecurity, sustainability and sustainable development (e.g., sustainability reporting and municipal climate actions).
+Members of MuniFin's Executive Management Team also participated in these training sessions.

 5.4.
-Composition of the Board of Directors at the end of the 2022 financial year
+Composition of the Board of Directors at the end of the 2023 financial year

-In accordance with the proposal of the Shareholders' Nomination Committee, the 2022 Annual General Meeting elected the persons that are next presented to the Board of Directors for the 2022-2023 term (from the end of the Annual General Meeting to the end of the next Annual General Meeting).
+In accordance with the proposal of the Shareholders' Nomination Committee, the 2023 Annual General Meeting elected the persons listed below to the Board of Directors for the 2023-2024 term (from the end of the Annual General Meeting to the end of the next Annual General Meeting).

-The following presentation of the Board members includes information based on the Directive 2013/36/EU ("CRD") Article 91 and the Finnish Act on Credit Institutions Section 7, Paragraph 5 on number of directorships regarding the members of the Board of Directors.
+The table below includes information based on the Directive 2013/36/EU ("CRD") Article 91 and the Finnish Act on Credit Institutions Section 7, Paragraph 5 on number of directorships regarding the members of the Board of Directors.
 According to this regulation a Board member or the CEO with a full-time service or employment contract with a significant credit institution may hold a maximum of two other types of Board memberships and a Board member in other than full-time employment or service position a maximum of four Board memberships.

 MuniFin Board membership is counted as one non-executive directorship.
 The calculation does not take into account duties that involve entities that do not pursue commercial objectives (non-commercial entities).
 Additionally, directorships within the same group shall count as a single directorship (see detailed information under CRD Article 91).
-Members of the Board of Directors met these requirements in 2022.
+Members of the Board of Directors met these requirements in 2023.